StayPirate/userscript/README.md

 # Installation

 These userscripts should be used with browsers addons such as Violentmonkey, Firemonkey, Greasemonkey or Tampermonkey.
-To install the script you can use the `Install` link next to the script version.
+To install the script you can use the raw link for every script or serve them from an HTTP server.
+When you open a link to an user.js file the addon should prompt you to install the script.

 # Hooks